RC-3222/task-78567454/README.md

 ## Additional Scripts

 - `npm run build` builds the app for production and puts the results to `dist` folder
+- `npm run test` to run unit tests for math operations

 ## App Structure